 Can schemas help us understand the attitudes in the profession toward feminist philosophy?
 As we saw before, the schema for philosophy presents it as hyper-rational, objective, masculine.
 The schema for feminist philosophy surely associates it with women and femininity and codes it as emotional, political, and non-objective.
 Again we have a conflict of schemas that makes it difficult for philosophy and feminism to seem compatible.
-(Note that I'm not arguing that the lack of feminist philosophy in the seven journals considered demonstrates a bias against feminist philosophy.
-We don't know, for example, whether feminist work is submitted to these journals (probably not much is).
-The evidence for my claim that there is an anti-feminist bias in philosophy comes from many sources, including personal experience and reports by others.
-The journal data is just another sign that something is wrong.)
+(The lack of feminist philosophy in the seven journals considered does not itself demonstrate a bias against feminist philosophy.
+It is plausible that little feminist work is submitted to these journals.
+Support for my claim that there is an anti-feminist bias in philosophy comes from many sources, including personal experience and reports by others.
+The journals data are just another sign that something is wrong.)

-5. Climate, social norms
+Climate, social norms